Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 There are two types of macro in Rust, `macro_rules!`, also known as declarative macros, or macros by example... and `proc macro`s.

-We won't be dealing with `proc macro`s in this series, but they allow you to create custom Derive macros, custom attributes.
+We won't be dealing with `proc macro`s in this series, but they allow you to create custom Derive macros and custom attributes.

 They also let you make the same function style macros we'll be making with `macro_rules!` but can unlock even more power!